-, , , mation confirming my exemption (if one is required) te Human Resources department who will confirm my desafety purposes, and with my manager.
+will be collected by the Township of Southg ormation confirming my exemption (if one is required) gate Human Resources department who will confirm my and safety purposes, and with my manager.
 Employee Signature Date (dd/mm/yyyy)

 Your information on this form is collected, used, and disclosed for the purposes set out above, in accordance with Municipal Freedom of Information and Protection of Privacy Act and consistent with the reasons and purposes set out in the Township's COVID-19 Vaccine Policy.
 Questions regarding the collection, use, and disclosure of your information may be directed to Human Resources.
 The use of the information reported on this form will be only used internally for review by Human Resources in consultation with the CAO and Department Head for the purposes of determining accommodation approval in relation to the job description responsibilities.
 If approved the requirements to accommodate the employee if possible will be determined and reported back to the employee in a confidential letter format.